istiakhasan/sass-dashboard/README.md

-# SaaS Dashboard – Coding Challenge (Motion Soft)
+# SaaS Dashboard – Motion Soft Coding Challenge

-A compact SaaS dashboard built with **Next.js, React, and Tailwind CSS** for the Motion Soft frontend coding challenge.
+A compact **SaaS Dashboard** built with **Next.js, React, and Tailwind CSS** for the Motion Soft frontend coding challenge.
-The project demonstrates authentication, protected routes, CRUD functionality, charts, tables with filters/sorting/search, and a profile page.
+The dashboard demonstrates authentication, protected routes, CRUD functionality, charts, tables with filters/sorting/search, and a profile page.

 ---